 Physical Etoys is actually an “extension” to Etoys: a media-rich authoring environment and visual programming system made by the very same people who created Smalltalk.
 We believe Etoys is a wonderful software that helps children explore their own creativity in fun and educational ways, so we wanted to give Etoys the possibility to interact with real world objects such as robotic kits and innovative joysticks.
+It also won the first prize of the ESUG 2010 Innovation Technology Awards.
 Feel free to learn more about Etoys, it’s open, it’s free, and it’s really fun!

 In order to use Arduino you should also install the avr compilers.
 Just open a terminal and evaluate the following commands (for Ubuntu):

 - sudo apt-get install avr-libc

 Physical Etoys has been developed in Smalltalk, a dynamic object oriented programming language.
 If you’re new to Smalltalk we strongly recommend you to give it a try.
 One of the best ways to learn Smalltalk is to download one of the versions of Smalltalk (we recommend you to start either with Squeak or Pharo), install it, and grab a copy of one of the many free online Smalltalk books.